RefatMustaque/Currency-Detector/README.md

 # Currency-Detector
-detecting Currency using the features RGB, HSV and Aspect Ratio
+Detecting Currency using the features of RGB, HSV and Aspect Ratio